kamal94/MLND-Boston-Housing-Dataset/README.md

-# MLND Project 1: Model Evaluation & Validation

-## Disclaimer
-This project is an implementation of a project where most of the code is provided by Udacity for the Machine Learning [Nanodegree program](https://www.udacity.com/course/machine-learning-engineer-nanodegree--nd009).
+# Predicting Boston Housing Prices
+### Machine Learning Engineer Nanodegree

+This project evaluated the performance and predictive power of a model that has been trained and tested on data collected from homes in suburbs of Boston, Massachusetts.
+A model trained on this data that is seen as a good fit could then be used to make certain predictions about a home — in particular, its monetary value.
+This model would prove to be invaluable for someone like a real estate agent who could make use of such information on a daily basis.

-In this project, a **Decision Tree Regressor** is fit with the Boston Housing Dataset, and a regression coefficient is used to score the maximum depth to be best used when building the regression tree.
+In this project, a _decision tree regressor_ is fit with the Boston Housing Dataset, and a regression coefficient is used to score the maximum depth to be best used when building the regression tree.

-## Predicting Boston Housing Prices

 ### Install